 In addition to patent protection, we also rely on protection of trade secrets, know-how and confidential and proprietary information.
 To maintain the confidentiality of trade-secrets and proprietary information, we generally seek to enter into confidentiality agreements with our employees, consultants and strategic partners upon the commencement of a relationship.
 However, we may not obtain these agreements in all circumstances.
 In the event of unauthorized use or disclosure of this information, these agreements, even if obtained, may not provide meaningful protection for our trade-secrets or other confidential information.
-In addition, adequate remedies may not exist in the event of unauthorized use or disclosure of this information would impair our competitive advantages and could have a material adverse effect on our operating results, financial condition and future growth prospects.
+In addition, adequate remedies may not exist in the event of unauthorized use or disclosure of this information.
+The loss or exposure of our trade secrets and other proprietary information would impair our competitive advantages and could have a material adverse effect on our operating results, financial condition and future growth prospects.